Robotic Surgery Procedures

 - Diseases of the Colon and Rectum

-In addition to having experience with thousands of open and laparoscopic surgical procedures, Dr. Harkins is now recognized as being one of the top two general surgeons in the world with experience on the latest surgical robotic system, the da Vinci Xi.
+In addition to having experience with thousands of open and laparoscopic surgical procedures, Dr. Harkins is now recognized as being one of the top 1% of general surgeons in the world with experience on the latest surgical robotic system, the da Vinci Xi.
 This system provides an advanced minimally invasive surgical platform to accomplish many of the above procedures in a manner that offers numerous advantages to the patient.